thmsacar/l-system-interpreter/README.md

 This is a L-System Interpreter wrote on Java.
 Visualisation in 2D and 3D is implemented.
 Deterministic, stochastic and some contextual (with technical limits) systems are implemented.
 This was a team project I worked on for a semester.
+For more details please see the report of the project

 ## Usage